 There are a few situations where Keykos provides a partial ordering among instances of the some particular type.
 This is a common pattern that needs elaboration.
 See this note for further applications of this pattern.

 Perhaps the factory was the first type to provide a comparison operation between objects of the type.
-This introduction to the factory defines "discreet" in terms of a set of holes.
-For discreetness fewer holes are better.
+This introduction to the factory defines “discreet” in terms of a set of holes.
+For discreetness fewer holes are better (more discreet).
 There is an order on a factory that accepts a key to another factory which queries the first as to the relative merits of the second.
-The paranoid factory user invokes the first factory proffering a second factory.
-The factory performs a set inclusion test on the respective hole sets and replies firstly whether the proffered factory was indeed a real factory, and if so whether there are holes in the proffered factory that are not in the invoked factory.
+The paranoid factory user invokes the first factory (that he has prior reason to trust) proffering a second factory.
+The first factory performs a set inclusion test on the respective hole sets and replies firstly whether the proffered factory was indeed a real factory, and if so whether there are holes in the proffered factory that are not in the first factory.

 Several points about this pattern are significant here: